Replacing your driving licence

 You’ll need to:

-- complete a DL1 'application for a driving licence' form, available from MOT centres or main Post Office branches (DL1 forms are not downloadable)
+- complete a DL1 'application for a driving licence' form, available from main Post Office branches (DL1 forms are not downloadable)

 - include any remaining part of your licence

-- send your completed application and £30 fee to:
+- send your completed application and £30 fee to DVA at the address in the link below

 If you have changed your name since your last licence was issued, you will also need to complete sections 1c and 8 of the DL1 form and provide original documents to confirm your new name.